 - 3.9.1 ORGANISATIONS AND RESEARCHERS should ensure that any contracts or agreements relating to research include provision for ownership and use of intellectual property.
-Intellectual property includes but is not limited to research data and other findings of research, ideas, information, designs, patents, trademarks, processes, software, hardware, apparatus and equipment, substances and materials, and artistic and literary works, including academic and scientific publications. - 3.9.2 Organisations and researchers should not give prior disclosure of research or the findings of research when this might invalidate any commercial property rights that could result.
+Intellectual property includes but is not limited to research data and other findings of research, ideas, information, designs, patents, trademarks, processes, software, hardware, apparatus and equipment, substances and materials, and artistic and literary works, including academic and scientific publications. - 3.9.2 The use of AI and other emerging tools, methods, or technologies may raise novel questions concerning ownership, copyright, and licensing particularly when tools generate, modify, or incorporate third-party material.
+Organisations and researchers should seek appropriate guidance and ensure compliance.

+- 3.9.3 Organisations and researchers should not make any prior disclosure of research or the findings of research when this might invalidate any commercial property rights that could result.
 Organisations and researchers should recognise, however, that the presumption should be that any intellectual property discovered or developed using public or charitable funds should be disseminated to have a beneficial effect on society at large.
 That presumption may be overridden where there is an express restriction placed on any such dissemination.
-Any delay in publication and dissemination pending protection of intellectual property should be reasonable and kept to a minimum.

-- 3.9.3 Organisations and researchers should comply with any additional conditions relating to intellectual property required by funding bodies. - 3.9.4 Organisations should clearly state any exceptions when their standard guidance might not apply; for example, waiving copyright of research theses, dissertations, and articles prepared for publication in journals or books. - 3.9.5 Organisations must justify ownership and account for policies that introduce restrictions and barriers to open research. - 3.9.6 RESEARCHERS should try to anticipate any issues relating to intellectual property at the project planning stage or at the earliest opportunity before dissemination and agree jointly in advance how they might be addressed, communicating any decisions to all members of the research team. - 3.9.7 Researchers intending to copyright research material or output must comply with relevant legislation and guidelines (see Reference 44), and ensure that these do not conflict with open access terms or other conditions of funding agreements.
+Any delay in publication and dissemination pending protection of intellectual property should be reasonable and kept to a minimum. - 3.9.4 Organisations and researchers should comply with any additional conditions relating to intellectual property required by funding bodies. - 3.9.5 ORGANISATIONS should clearly state any exceptions when their standard guidance might not apply; for example, waiving copyright of research theses, dissertations, and articles prepared for publication in journals or books. - 3.9.6 Organisations must justify ownership and account for policies that introduce restrictions and barriers to open research. - 3.9.7 RESEARCHERS should try to anticipate any issues relating to intellectual property at the project planning stage or at the earliest opportunity before dissemination and agree jointly in advance how they might be addressed, communicating any decisions to all members of the research team. - 3.9.8 Researchers intending to copyright research material or output must comply with relevant legislation and guidelines (see Reference 45), and ensure that these do not conflict with open access terms or other conditions of funding agreements.